blakewatson/htmlforpeople/src/03-intermission-upgrade-your-text-editor.md

 ## Up next

-This is part three of HTML for People.
 Now that we’ve leveled up our text editor, let’s learn how to add _style_ to our website.

 [A website with style](/a-website-with-style)